-Transfer a call from a Dialogflow bot to an operator
+Transfer a call from a Dialogflow bot to an agent

 Use the Dialogflow connector to connect a call running via Voximplant with a Dialogflow bot and control the bot’s behavior.
 Audio streaming from Voximplant to Dialogflow and back is in real-time, query results arrive at VoxEngine as soon as the agent returns them.

 Go to https://dialogflow.com/ and create a new agent.
 Let us name it "ToOperator", for example, and click Create.